 Before diving deeper into the benefits of role-specific sales training, let’s take a quick look at what the most common sales roles in a company require.

-The sales manager is focused on getting results through others.
-This means they need to learn primarily about leadership and how to manage salespeople.
+Sales managers lead sales teams—organized by business unit, region, or product.
+They plan, coach, motivate, and empower sales professionals on the team.
+This means they need to learn leadership skills and how to manage salespeople.
 They need training around hiring and building a team, setting expectations, and providing feedback.

 Sales Development Representative

-Sales or Business Development is responsible for gaining new market share, increasing revenue, entering new markets, and finding new partners or clients.
-Similar to a typical sales representative, this role requires strong consultative selling skills, as there are nuances depending on whether they are working in B2B or B2C environments.
+A sales development representative (or business development representative), is responsible for gaining new market share, increasing revenue, entering new markets, and finding new partners or clients.
+Similar to a typical sales representative, this role requires strong consultative selling skills, industry expertise, and the nuances of B2B or B2C customers.

-Customers will sometimes be transitioned to Account Executives who are responsible for strengthening customer relationships, farming for new business, performing account maintenance, and handling difficult situations.
-They may serve as part Sales Representative and part Customer Service Agent to their customers.
+Account managers are responsible for strengthening customer relationships, farming for new business, performing account maintenance, and handling difficult situations.
+They may serve as part sales representative and part customer service agent to their customers.

 Company and/or Sales Team Specific Roles